yidakee/electrum-dash-server/README.md

     described by Alan Reiner (see the 'ultimate blockchain compression' thread in the Bitcointalk forum)

-  * The server requires darkcoind, leveldb and plyvel
+  * The server requires dashd, leveldb and plyvel

   * The server code is open source.
 Anyone can run a server, removing single points of failure concerns.

-  * The server knows which set of Darkcoin addresses belong to the same wallet, which might raise concerns about anonymity.
+  * The server knows which set of Dash addresses belong to the same wallet, which might raise concerns about anonymity.
 However, it should be possible to write clients capable of using several servers.